eigenfoo/old-eigenfoo.github.io/_posts/2020-05-23-transformers-in-nlp.md

 ## Some Architectures and Developments

-Here's an (obviously) abbreviated history of deep learning in NLP in (roughly) chronological order.

-It's also worth covering some other (non-Transformer-based) models, because they illuminate the history of NLP.
+Here's an (obviously) abbreviated history of Transformer-based models in NLP[^1] in (roughly) chronological order.
+Note that I also worth cover some other non-Transformer-based models, because I think they illuminate the history of NLP.

 1. word2vec and GloVe
-   * word2vec: Mikolov et al., Google.
-January - October 2013.
-   * GloVe: Pennington et al., Stanford CS.
-EMNLP 2014.
    * These were the first instances of word embeddings pre-trained on large amounts of unlabeled text.
 These word embeddings generalized well to most other tasks (even with limited amounts of labeled data), and usually led to appreciable improvements